Bozeat: Transport

 In January 1989 a by-pass was built west of the village to take the increasing traffic to Milton Keynes.
 In spring 2001, with more traffic passing the village and a number of accidents, a new roundabout was constructed to replace the junction of the A509 Wollaston Road.
 It made access into and out of the village safer.
 The village is connected by the W8 Wellingborough–Bozeat bus route.

 Amenities

-As of July 2017 the village had a primary school, a NISA supermarket, NHS doctors surgery, a soft furnishing specialist and a hairdresser's salon.
+As of July 2017 the village had a primary school, a NISA supermarket, NHS doctors surgery and an Indian Take away.
 Most trades are represented within the village.
 There is the Red Lion pub, bus services to Wellingborough and Northampton as well as local taxis.
 There are many specialist home-based businesses inline with the digital age.
-The Bozeat playing fields are marked for two football pitches and host outdoor exercise equipment, a table tennis table, a tennis court, children's play park, skate park and a pavilion building which contains a recycling shop on a saturday morning.
+The Bozeat playing fields are marked for two football pitches and host outdoor exercise equipment, a table tennis table, a tennis court, children's play park, skate park and a pavilion building which contains a recycling shop on a Saturday morning.
 There is also a Scout Group, which includes Beavers and Cubs, and a Women's Institute.